taoshang/randomLabelInterationGraph/README.md

 # randomLabelInterationGraph
-This is the code for experiments for my paper "Random Label Interaction graph"
+This is the code for experiments for my paper "On Random Label Interaction graph"